B-Hook/Pokemon-Identifier/README.md

 After combining the two datasets to create a dataset of 13531 images (PokemonData_with_Invert), I used it to train the model where it returned a mixed of non-invert and invert (obviously).
 However, I was disappointed in that it was hard to see a huge difference between the original and combined datasets.
 This is mainly because there was still the same amount of specific Pokémon.
 Nonetheless, I was still satisfied with the performance and decided to use it on my final app.

+Note: All testing is done in the jupyter notebook.

 ### Issues That Arose

 #### Memory